praxis-live/pxg/README.md

 Under active development - lots more to come!

+### Audio

+Components that can be used in any audio graph.

+* `audio-clock.pxg` - clock synced to sample time.
+Time specified in BPM and subdivisions.
+* `mono-kit.pxg` - simple 6-sample player with triggers and levels.
+Useful for drum samples.
+* `synth-base.pxg` - basis for a monophonic synthesizer.
+* `synth-duo-osc.pxg` - monophonic analog style synthesizer with two oscillators and resonant filter with envelope modulation.
+* `synth-pm3.pxg` - monophonic phase-modulation synthesizer.

 ### Core

 Components that can be used in any graph (audio, video, tinkerforge, etc.).